 Dense adhesions can even appear years after the surgery.
 Sometimes adhesions can grow onto the surrounding organs and restrict blood flow or create blockages on many organs in the pelvic floor area, including the uterus, bladder, and intestines.

 To reduce the chance of developing excess scar tissue after your Cesarean and even reduce it, you can incorporate Cesarean scar massage into your routine or see a pelvic floor therapist.
+Or check out our friend Janette and her programs for scar massage.

 C-section hysterectomy